- Swedish Railway Models

 There is a nice range of low-relief buildings available from Artitec, some of which would suit a Swedish background very well

-11402 – The only model in Auhagen’s range that could be used in a Swedish diorama without modification is this kit; an apartment block, typical in the larger towns and cities.
+11402 – A popular model in Auhagen’s range that could be used in a Swedish diorama without modification is this kit; an apartment block, typical in the larger towns and cities.

 There were a number of models in Heljan’s range.